LaKhariK/Vigil.AI/README.md

-# Vigil AI - Final Prototype Submission
+# Vigil AI - Final Prototype

-Vigil AI is a CST499 capstone prototype for network traffic analysis.
+Vigil AI is a prototype for network traffic analysis.
 The project combines a Node.js web server, a browser-based dashboard/chatbot interface, a Python machine learning prediction pipeline, and a CICDDoS2019-based training workflow.

 The prototype demonstrates: